 Tell yourself that you are valued, you are worthy and you are not open to any negative feelings or critical talk.
 Put on your best smile and remind yourself how fabulous you are!
 Mindfulness boosts our esteem and allows us to move on from the past.

-Number 9 – Embrace Challenges
+Positive Action 9 – Embrace Challenges

 Once we begin our journey towards improved self worth we soon see that every obstacle we come across and every setback in our life is actually an opportunity to grow, to learn more and to become a better person.

 What once would have had us blaming ourselves, or making us feel worthless we now view as another chance to learn and improve.

 So Action Point number 9 is to adopt a growth mindset.